USE and IMPORTANT SAFETY INFORMATION

 What is the most important safety information I should know about RAVICTI?
 RAVICTI may cause serious side effects, including: Nervous system side effects (Neurotoxicity).
 The breakdown of RAVICTI produces the byproduct phenylacetate (PAA), which may cause nervous system side effects.

 What is RAVICTI?

-RAVICTI is a prescription medicine used for long-term management of high blood levels of ammonia (hyperammonemia) caused by a condition called a urea cycle disorder (UCD).
-RAVICTI should only be used if the UCD cannot be managed with a low-protein diet and dietary supplements alone.
-RAVICTI must be used along with a low-protein diet and, in some cases, dietary supplements.
+RAVICTI (glycerol phenylbutyrate) Oral Liquid is a prescription medicine used for long-term management of high blood levels of ammonia (hyperammonemia) caused by a condition called a urea cycle disorder (UCD).
+RAVICTI should be used if the UCD cannot be managed with a low-protein diet and dietary supplements alone.
+RAVICTI must be used along with a low-protein diet and in some cases, dietary supplements.

 It is not known if RAVICTI is safe and effective for the treatment of N-acetylglutamate synthase (NAGS) deficiency.

 What is the most important safety information I should know about RAVICTI?

 RAVICTI may cause serious side effects, including: Nervous system side effects (Neurotoxicity).
 The breakdown of RAVICTI produces the byproduct phenylacetate (PAA), which may cause nervous system side effects.